Power of 3

 Um Tom para Jobim

 Antônio Carlos Brasileiro de Almeida Jobim, known much more accessibly as Tom Jobim, is almost inarguably the most famous and iconic Brazilian composer in the jazz world.
-“Garota de Ipanema” (The Girl from Ipanema) is one of the most recorded songs of all time and is the bossa nova that many use to describe or define the style.
+“Garota de Ipanema” (The Girl from Ipanema) is one of the most recorded songs of all time and is the bossa nova that many use (hum, sing, etc.!) to describe or define the style.
 Savuca, the professional name of Severino Dias de Oliveira recorded Um Tom para Jobim (A Tone [sound] for Jobim) in 1992 on the album Pau Doido (We’ll just go with “Crazy Guy” as a translation…).

 Sivuca, an accordionist, guitarist, composer, and singer made his radio debut at the age of 15.
 Later moving to New York, he worked with the likes of Miriam Makeba, Harry Belafonte, and Toots Thielman, among others.
 Having composed songs that have become standards in their own right such as “João e Maria” and “Feira de Mangaio,” “Um Tom para Jobim” amounts to a legend saluting an icon.
-Sivuca’s music spanned many genres, including jazz, and he often integrated the styles of his home in northeastern Brazil, having done much to popularize forro rhythms, two of which are the basis of the arrangement heard in this performance.
+Sivuca’s music spanned many genres, including jazz, and he often integrated the styles of his home in northeastern Brazil, having done much to popularize forro rhythms, the basis of the arrangement heard in this performance.

 Moscow native Adrian Crookston has studied and performs in various genres that feature the accordion (polka, forro, zydeco, cumbia, etc.).
 A multi-linguist as well as multi-instrumentalist, he has founded or co-founded various projects and has performed on 4 continents.